xvdp/dok/README.md

 ---
 ## ./images/torch
 `./build.sh -b xvdp/cuda1180-ubuntu2204_ssh_mamba`
-Main workhorse, collection of  general conda/pip libraries required for pytorch based machine learning projects.
+Main workhorse of these projects, collection of  general conda/pip libraries required for pytorch based machine learning projects.
 As new projects are added, this file is updated to include new requirements, includes:
 * pytorch, torchvision, torchaudio, numpy, ffmpeg, sckit &  other standard vision libs
 * nvdiffrast, drjit differential rendering packages
 * huggingface diffusers, transformers